a1ip/dl2016/README.md

 # dl-2016

-This is a test assignment for http://datalaboratory.ru
+This is the test assignment for http://datalaboratory.ru

 * [The task](http://datalaboratory.ru/events/developer-2/)
 * [The solution](http://dl2016.omich.net)